wordofwarning/wordofwarning.org/current/2015-springsummer/hartley/index.md

 ---

 # CONFIGURATION
-layout: 2015-spring
+layout: 2015-springsummer
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
 artist: "Ria Hartley" # the name of the artist or company
-show: "Matilda & Me" # the name of the show
+show: "Matilda and Me" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 3
 header_image: "header_hartley.jpg"

 # ABOUT THE SHOW - LAYOUT